-If you've never been to the Caribbean, or are visiting a new set of islands, the abundance of activity options in port can be overwhelming.
-Do you go lazy with a beach day, get wet with a snorkel trip, get dirty on an ATV or pump up the adrenaline with a zipline canopy tour?
-However, there are a few activities you can cross right off your to-do list because -- while they might sound great at first glance -- they're not worth your time or money.
+If you've never been to the Caribbean, or are visiting a new set of islands, the abundance of optional cruise activities in port can be overwhelming.
+Do you go lazy with a beach day, get wet with a snorkel trip, pump up the adrenaline with a zipline canopy tour or get dirty on an ATV?
+However, there are a few Caribbean cruise activities you can cross right off your to-do list because -- while they might sound great at first glance -- they're not worth your time or money.

-It's pretty cool to try out a Segway, we agree, but the thrill wears off quickly if you're not riding the two-wheeled scooter anywhere particularly interesting (such as down the tourist- and vendor-packed main drag of Mahahual, Mexico).
-You will also spend the first part of the tour watching safety videos, putting on safety gear and practicing in a parking lot or other not-particularly-scenic areas.
+We agree that it's pretty cool to try out a Segway, but the thrill wears off quickly if you're not riding the two-wheeled scooter anywhere particularly interesting (such as down the tourist- and vendor-packed main drag of Mahahual, Mexico).
+You will also spend the first part of the tour watching safety videos, putting on safety gear and practicing in a parking lot or other not-particularly-scenic locale.
 And if it's particularly hot, all that padding is going to get sweaty and uncomfortable pretty quickly.

 On a port call to Jamaica, you could be doing amazing things like climbing Dunn's River Falls or ziplining through the jungle.
 Why spend your time sitting still in the hot sun while someone tortures your sensitive scalp by putting tiny braids in your hair?
-(Or, even worse, hanging around while someone braids your daughter's hair.)
-You might be all hip on that cruise, but come back home and we guarantee you'll get self-conscious and pull those braids out posthaste.
+(Or, even worse, hanging around while someone braids your child's hair You might look cool on that cruise, but when you come back home we guarantee you'll pull those braids out quickly.